The plenary opening session had presentations by high level key note speakers:

 - Air Conditioning

-During the conference an exhibition will be in the main hall of the World Trade Centre.
-Suppliers and manufacturers can and will showcase their products.
+During the conference an exhibition has been held in the main hall of the World Trade Centre.